Search for dark-photon dark matter in the SuperMAG geomagnetic field dataset: Analysis details

 \subsection{Bayesian statistical analysis}

 In the previous two subsections, we computed the expected $\vec X_k$ under the signal hypothesis \eqref{signal}, and discussed our data-driven noise estimation procedure.
-We can now synthesize these developments to construct a likelihood function for our model in terms of the expected-signal-vectors $\vec\mu_{ik}$ and the estimated covariance matrix $\Sigma_k$.
+We can now synthesize these developments to construct a likelihood function for our model in terms of the expected signal vectors $\vec\mu_{ik}$ and the estimated covariance matrix $\Sigma_k$.
 We can then use that likelihood function to construct the marginalized Bayesian posterior for $\varepsilon$ given the data.